Wayne Highlands School District is CLOSED on Friday, November 22, 2024.

 Prohibitions

-Students and staff are expected to act in a responsible, ethical and legal manner in accordance with district policy, accepted rules of network etiquette, and federal and state law.
-Specifically, the following uses are prohibited:
+Users are expected to act in a responsible, ethical and legal manner in accordance with Board policy, accepted rules of network etiquette and federal and state law and regulations.
+Specifically, the following are prohibited uses of district computers and/or network resources:

 1. Facilitating illegal activity.